callum-oakley/gotta-go-fast/README.md

 Pass `gotta-go-fast` the name of a file, and it will extract a random 20 line section for you to type – or the whole thing if the file is short enough.
-You’ll get a WPM and accuracy report for your trouble.
+You’ll get a WPM and accuracy report after typing through the whole sample *with no errors* (use backspace to go back and make corrections).

     $ gotta-go-fast README.md